Refugees Learn English

 RLE uses individualized, computer-based programs from Rosetta Stone, Project Light, and other resources.
 It also uses printed materials originally designed by Frank Laubach, and activities created by RLE volunteers.

 Abounding Service arranges a personal Encourager (tutor) for each student.
 Encouragers provide personal relationships, accountability, and assistance.

-Adult students attend LSE classes at least twice a week for two hours per class.
+Adult students attend RLE classes at least twice a week for two hours per class.
 There are 15 classes per Unit of Study.
 Each student deposits $20.00 for a Unit of Study.
 A full refund is given for perfect attendance or one unexcused absence, half for two absences, and none for three or more absences.

 35th Ave & Dunlap Ave in Phoenix, AZ

 Tuesdays, Saturdays 9:00-11:00am; 11:00am-1:00pm

 Volunteer Encouragers are needed for every class.
 When there are sufficient Encouragers for these classes, more locations and classes will be added.
 The need is great!

 Transform a student’s life and your own as you get to know and enrich each other!